ENGLISH ELECTROPLATE SILVER

 common names attributed to silver plate items.
 But many other names are used for silver plate:

-EPWM - Electroplate on White Metal, EPC - Electroplate on Copper, Argentium Argentine Plate, Argentum,
+EPWM - Electroplate on White Metal, EPC - Electroplate on Copper, Argentium, Argentine Plate, Argentum,

-| STERLING SILVER OF ENGLAND, SCOTLAND AND IRELAND |
+STERLING SILVER OF ENGLAND, SCOTLAND AND IRELAND ALPHABETICAL LISTING OF MAKER'S MARKS |

-This is a page of Silvercollection.it "A Small Collection of
+This is a page of 'The What is?
+Silver Dictionary' of A Small Collection of

-a 1000 pages widely illustrated website offering all you wish to know about
+Antique Silver and Objects of vertu, a 1500 pages richly illustrated website offering all you need to know about

 silverware, flatware, tea services and tea complements, marks and hallmarks, articles,